Skip to content

 across MoonPay and Curve

-• MoonPay consumer app redesign — unified CeFi + DeFi into a single trading experience.
+• MoonPay consumer app redesign.
+Unified CeFi + DeFi into a single trading experience.

-• Samsung Pay+ (Curve) — designed and named in Suwon with Samsung UK; 100% terminal acceptance vs ~30% without; live today at samsung.com/uk.
+• Samsung Pay+ (Curve).
+Designed and named in Suwon with Samsung UK; 100% terminal acceptance vs ~30% without; live today at samsung.com/uk.

-• Curve Metal (Curve) — one of fintech's first metal Mastercard products; R&D on card mechanics and industrial design end-to-end; partnered with Gemalto, Thales, Nightcrest and Burgopak.
+• Curve Metal (Curve).
+One of fintech's first metal Mastercard products.
+Owned card mechanics and industrial design end-to-end with Gemalto, Thales, Nightcrest and Burgopak; ~6% of users took the subscription tier for the card design alone.

-• Amex Top-up (Curve) — designed the top-up flow letting users spend from an Amex-funded pot.
+• Amex Top-up (Curve).
+Designed the top-up flow letting users spend from an Amex-funded pot.

 IC to VP across